-- (4) A person is entitled to have a certified copy of a declaration or document that is made evidence by this Law on payment of a reasonable price as determined by the Committee. - (5) An officer who has a duty of certification under paragraph (3) in relation to a document commits an offence if he intentionally certifies a document as being a true copy or extract knowing that it is not a true copy or extract, and is liable to imprisonment for 2 years and a fine.
+- (4) A person is entitled to have a certified copy of a declaration or document that is made evidence by this Law on payment of a reasonable price as determined by the Minister. - (5) An officer who has a duty of certification under paragraph (3) in relation to a document commits an offence if he or she intentionally certifies a document as being a true copy or extract knowing that it is not a true copy or extract, and is liable to imprisonment for 2 years and a fine.

-Inspection and admissibility in evidence of copies of certain documents
+182 Inspection and admissibility in evidence of copies of certain documents apply to the copy or other reproduction as if it were the original.

-- (1) If under an enactment a document is open to public inspection when it is in the custody of the Registrar - - (a) there may be supplied for public inspection a copy or other reproduction of the document instead of the original; but
+- (1) If under an enactment a document is open to public inspection when it is in the custody of the Registrar - (a) there may be supplied for public inspection a copy or other reproduction of the document instead of the original; but - (b) the original is nevertheless to be made available for public inspection if the copy or other reproduction is illegible.

-- (b) the original is nevertheless to be made available for public inspection if the copy or other reproduction is illegible. - (2) If the Registrar destroys a document that has been sent to him under an enactment, and keeps a copy or other reproduction of that document, then - - (a) an enactment providing for that document to be admissible in evidence or open to public inspection; and - (b) in the case of a document falling within paragraph (1), that paragraph, apply to the copy or other reproduction as if it were the original.
+- (2) If the Registrar destroys a document that has been sent to him or her under an enactment, and keeps a copy or other reproduction of that document, then - (a) an enactment providing for that document to be admissible in evidence or open to public inspection; and - (b) in the case of a document falling within paragraph (1), that paragraph,